 Not at all!
 That someone has to be “crazy” to see a counselor is an unfortunate myth that is still prevalent in our society.
 At the Counseling Center, we see students because they have concerns about a variety of things, most of which are very common or “normal” sorts of concerns.
-Even some of the more serious mental health issues are fairly common in our society.
-For instance, clinical depression will affect approximately 1 in 4 women and 1 in 9 or 10 men in a lifetime, and 19 million Americans each year.
+Even some of the more serious mental health issues are fairly common in our society such as depression impacting 19 million Americans each year.
 Anxiety is just as common, if not more so.
 Feeling overwhelmed by stress seems to be an experience we all have from time to time.

 When do my sessions take place?

 Individual and relational therapy sessions typically last for 45-50 minutes and may be scheduled weekly, bi-weekly, or less frequently, depending on the nature of your presenting concerns, what stage you are at in the therapy process, and how busy the Counseling Center is (the mid-term and end of semester time periods tend to be busiest).
 Groups and workshops also meet weekly and generally last for 60-90 minutes.
 You should plan on coming early or on-time for your scheduled appointments.
 Regular and on-time attendance of counseling sessions is critical for ensuring that you reach your therapy goals.
 In addition, if you miss more than 3 scheduled appointments per semester, your services may be terminated.

 Is what I say in counseling kept confidential?